rednafi/fastapi-nano/README.md

         -d "username=ubuntu&password=debian" | jq -r ".access_token")"
     ```

-    This should show a response like this:
+    This should show a response like this.
+The random values will vary.

     ```json
     {